A completely new "social" submarine, capable of accommodating 120 people for up to 24 hours, promises to cause a stir in the hospitality industry.

 Submarine happening

-As many as 14 huge windows in the pressurized cabin, along with exterior lights to illuminate the depths, will allow UWEP to contemplate the wonders and mysteries of the ocean while enjoying the amenities inside.
+As many as 14 enormous windows in the pressurized cabin, along with exterior lights to illuminate the depths, will allow the UWEP to contemplate the wonders and mysteries of the ocean while enjoying the amenities inside.

-In the 24 hours of stay underwater (this is the maximum autonomy of the submarine before having to go up to recharge) the lucky passengers will be able to take fantastic mini cruises.
+During the 24 hours of stay underwater (this is the maximum autonomy of the submarine before having to ascend to recharge) the lucky passengers will be able to go on fantastic mini cruises.

-A hassle-free pleasure: you don't even need to decompress as in the case of scuba diving.
-The air pressure in the passengers' lungs will be protected by an air-conditioned and fully pressurized environment.
+A hassle-free pleasure: you don't even need to do decompression as in the case of scuba diving.
+The air pressure in passengers' lungs will be protected by an air-conditioned and fully pressurized environment.

 A breath of fresh air

-"UWEP will shake up all hospitality sectors and open up a market for bespoke undersea events," he says.
-Bert Houtman, founder and CEO of U-Boat Worx, in a press release.
+“UWEP will shake up all hospitality sectors and open up a market for bespoke underwater events,” he says Bert Houtman, founder and CEO of U-Boat Worx, in a press release.

-We will not only offer a stellar experience for the most demanding customers, but also a revenue channel for those wishing to invest in this field.
+We will not only offer a stellar experience for the most demanding customers, but also an income channel for those wishing to invest in this field.

 Not bad at all, this submarine

-To complete his description, I would add that the UWEP also includes a solar deck on which you can stand while the boat is in port, to soak up some sun or admire the coast.
+To complete your description, I add that the UWEP also includes a sun deck on which you can stand while the boat is in port, to get some sun or admire the coast.

 What more do you want?
 How do you say?
 A check book?